🔍 공개 퀴즈 검색

 2. At the beginning of a paragraph ✓

-3. Hidden in the text
+3. Hidden in the middle of the text

 What are supporting details?

-1. The introduction paragraph
+1. The introduction paragraph only

 2. Random unrelated facts

-4. Information that explains or proves the main idea ✓
+3. Information that explains or proves the main idea ✓

 Which is an example of a major supporting detail?